About LLMO

 Timeline

-The structural questions that led to LLMO have been under consideration by the maintainer since 2023.
+Structural questions about the information layer underlying organizational identity have been under consideration by the editor since 2023.

 Diverse.org, a California 501(c)(3) nonprofit, was established to steward the specification and related open-standards work.